coderefinery/data-visualization-python/content/index.rst

 About the course
 ----------------

-We will work in `Jupyter notebooks <https://jupyter.org/>`__ and start with Python basics, to be able to read data from Excel sheets and comma-separated values (CSV) files.
+We will work in `Jupyter notebooks <https://jupyter.org/>`__ and start with **Python basics**, to be able to read data from Excel sheets and comma-separated values (CSV) files.
 We will introduce the `pandas <https://pandas.pydata.org/>`__ library for "data wrangling" (reading, writing, sorting, and filtering of data).

-We will learn how to process data and compute simple statistics, error bars, and regression approximations with Python and the help of its libraries.
+We will learn how to **process data** and compute simple statistics, error bars, and regression approximations with Python and the help of its libraries.

-And finally we will learn how to produce reproducible plots using the libraries `Matplotlib <https://matplotlib.org/>`__, `Seaborn <https://seaborn.pydata.org/>`__, and `Altair <https://altair-viz.github.io/>`__ (you can then choose your favorite one).
+And finally we will learn how to produce **reproducible plots** using the libraries `Matplotlib <https://matplotlib.org/>`__, `Seaborn <https://seaborn.pydata.org/>`__, and `Altair <https://altair-viz.github.io/>`__ (you can then choose your favorite one).
 We will practice how to share these visualization pipelines using `Binder <https://mybinder.org/>`__ via `GitHub <https://github.com>`__.

 This is a 3 day workshop where the majority of the learning will take place over the first two half-days.
-After that we will work on our own projects and meet up again on April for a mentoring session where we will together improve data processing and visualization pipelines for our actual research projects.
+After that we will **work on our own projects** and meet up again on April for a mentoring session where we will together improve data processing and visualization pipelines for our actual research projects.